Ibrahim-Y-Adam/project-one/README.md

 ***

-* Testing
+##### Testing

 * I tested that the website works in all browsers: Chrome, Microsoft Edge, and Firefox.
 * I used devtools to confirm that the website is responsive, looks, and functions as it is supposed to on all standard screen sizes.
 * I tested all the links and confirmed that all of them are working and leading where they are supposed to.

+##### Bugs
-* Bugs
+* Solved bugs
     * I found out that on mobile devices, the image and form on the contact page are not vertically centered as I supposed.
     * I fixed it, by using the CSS property display flex and adjected the height.